 Graduate degree programs in health economics can lead to a master's or doctoral degree.
-These programs usually last one to two years.
+These programs usually last between one and two years.
 Admission requirements might include a bachelor's degree, minimum GPA, and work experience.
 Concentrations and specializations are offered by some schools; in doctoral programs, students typically choose a specialization in their second year of study.